 It features a large image of Barkley soaring towards the net, with a solid red background and a 76ers logo at the bottom.

-Once again, centering is the main flaw you’ll find because of printing errors which weren’t so widely policed back in the mid-1980s, and the background border is solid red, which unfortunately chips and shows flaws instantly.
+Once again, centering is the main flaw you’ll find because of printing errors that weren’t so widely policed back in the mid-1980s, and the background border is solid red, which unfortunately chips and shows flaws instantly.